 Déjà Dup is an easy-to-use, personal backup tool for your Linux desktop systems.
 It is actually a backup wrapper utility that uses duplicity under the hood.

-For those who don't know, duplicity is a command line backup tool that uses
+Heads Up: For those who don't know, duplicity is a command line backup tool that uses

 rsync to generate incremental, encrypted backup volumes.